kvarak/dnd/docs/_Folk/dwarf.md

 Only dwarves can follow the Path of the Battlerager.
 The battlerager fills a particular niche in dwarven society and culture.

-### Battlerager Armor
-When you choose this path, you gain the ability to use spiked armor as a weapon.
-While wearing spiked armor and raging, you can use a ***bonus action*** to make a melee attack with your armor spikes, dealing 1d6 piercing damage.
-You use your Strength modifier for the attack and damage rolls.

 <div class="infoarea" markdown="1">

 #### Spiked Armor